Find answers to the most common questions you have regarding Parkinson's disease and DBS.

 Based on studies comparing DBS to best medical therapy (BMT) in both early and advanced Parkinson's disease, evaluating overall motor function, the following has been demonstrated regarding the success rate of DBS:

 Typically, a DBS system is not activated until a patient is healed from the surgery.
 Once activated, troubling symptoms may decrease.
-Optimal results are usually achieved after multiple programming sessions with the doctor or nurse who programmes the device.
+Optimal results are usually achieved after multiple programming sessions with a doctor or nurse.

 Many people with a DBS system will not feel the stimulation at all.
 Some people may feel a brief tingling sensation when the stimulation is first turned on.
 If the stimulation changes or becomes uncomfortable, the doctor should be contacted immediately.